TheSmartCooking/Front-end/content/privacy-policy.md

 ## Policy Updates

 We may revise this Privacy Policy over time.
-The latest version will always be published on our website.
+The latest version will always be published on our site.

 ## Contact